christoph-phillips/blog/content/blog/zone-2-training-for-fell-runners.md

   Your diet will change.
 You will no longer need those sweet things to keep your energy levels up as you will burn more fat in daily life.
 You won't need to eat for high intensity runs less than 2 hours.
-You won't need to eat at all for your long runs up to 3 hours.
-This diet change will lead to weight loss, a key in training and racing faster for free.
+Now I don't eat at all for long runs up to 3 hours.

   ## How to train in Zone 2?